 If you’re struggling for cash – this is one of the first places you should look at cutting back!
 You don’t need to give up decent TV either.
 If you’ve got a decent internet connection, switch to a streaming service such as Netflix, Amazon or Now TV.
 All of these come in at under £7 a month with a free introductory period.

 What’s more, all the streaming services below let you cancel at any time.
-If you fancy slashing your TV costs take a look at my recent post:
+If you fancy slashing your TV costs take a look at my guide to cheaper alternatives to Sky TV.

 2. Stop Paying Credit Card Interest